jsingh-ai/DataIngestOPC/README.md

 - Python 3.11+
 - Node.js 18+
-- Docker Desktop and Docker Compose for local MySQL
 - Access to Azure MySQL for production
+- Docker Desktop is optional and only needed if you want to run the sample local MySQL container on a machine that supports it

 Install the Python dependencies into a fresh virtualenv from **Command Prompt**: